 The University of Kent’s location is highly convenient for students who need to visit not only the British Library and other specialist libraries in London, but also the major libraries and research centres within Europe.

-All postgraduate students in the School of European Culture and Languages have the opportunity to undertake both subject-specific training and training provided by the Graduate School.
+All postgraduate students in the the Division of Arts and Humanities have the opportunity to undertake both subject-specific training and training provided by the Graduate School.
 The School provides training workshops for all postgraduate students with teaching responsibilities, bringing together students from all its subject areas.
 Training courses are also offered by the Library and Computing Services, and by the Unit for the Enhancement of Learning and Teaching (UELT).

 Individual training is offered in accordance with a student’s needs.
 We offer training in Greek and Latin languages at the appropriate level; and specialist skills training in epigraphy, papyrology, palaeography and Egyptology, artefact studies and fieldwork methods.
 Postgraduates have also gained experience by mounting their own independent seminar programme to discuss work in progress (in addition to taking part in staff/postgraduate research seminars).

 Staff publish regularly and widely in journals, conference proceedings and books.
-Among others, they have recently contributed to: Acta Antiqua; European Journal of Archaeology; Latomus; Hermes; L’études Classiques; Aegyptus; Annual Review of the British School at Rome; and American Journal of Archaeology.
+Among others, they have recently contributed to: Acta Antiqua; European Journal of Archaeology; Latomus; Hermes; Les Études Classiques; Aegyptus; Annual Review of the British School at Rome; and American Journal of Archaeology.

 Kent's Graduate School co-ordinates the Researcher Development Programme for research students, which includes workshops focused on research, specialist and transferable skills.
 The programme is mapped to the national Researcher Development Framework and covers a diverse range of topics, including subject-specific research skills, research management, personal effectiveness, communication skills, networking and teamworking, and career management skills.

 Learn more about the application process or begin your application by clicking on a link below.